 Examples of premature optimization

-People make the mistake of trying to optimize things prematurely in many areas of life.
+People engage in premature optimization in many ways and in many areas of life.
 This includes, for example:

-- Spending a lot of resources trying to optimize certain functions in a codebase early on, despite the fact that those optimizations are likely to be rendered irrelevant later, due to changes in the code.
+- Spending a lot of resources trying to optimize certain functions in a codebase early on, even though these optimizations are likely to be irrelevant later, due to changes in the code.

 - Spending a lot of resources trying to structure a startup in a way that will allow it to scale to hundreds of millions of users, before having acquired even a single one.

-- Spending a lot of resources incorporating a company legally, before you’ve even finished developing your product or checking whether anyone wants it.
+- Spending a lot of resources incorporating a company legally, before checking that anyone is interested in the product that it will sell.

-- Spending a lot of resources picking out the best gear possible for a hobby, before you’ve actually started taking part in it.
+- Spending a lot of resources picking out the best possible gear for a hobby, before actually starting the hobby.

 The origin of premature optimization

 The concept of premature optimization was first made prominent in the field of software engineering.
-It is attributed to Sir Tony Hoare, though it was popularized by Donald E. Knuth, who said that:
+It is attributed to Sir Tony Hoare, though it was popularized by Donald E. Knuth, in the following quote:

 “There is no doubt that the holy grail of efficiency leads to abuse.
 Programmers waste enormous amounts of time thinking about, or worrying about, the speed of noncritical parts of their programs, and these attempts at efficiency actually have a strong negative impact when debugging and maintenance are considered.
 We should forget about small efficiencies, say about 97% of the time: premature optimization is the root of all evil.